milliytech/uzbek-badwords/SECURITY.md

 ## Reporting a Vulnerability

-If you believe you have found a security vulnerability in Django Default, please report it to us as soon as possible.
+If you believe you have found a security vulnerability in Bad Words, please report it to us as soon as possible.
 Do not report security vulnerabilities through public GitHub issues.

 Please send your report to: jahongirhakimjonov@gmail.com